Loading...

 The speedo sits in the central section of the bottom menu, between the navigation buttons and the section controls.

-Close-up of the speedo with all three zones populated: speed limit sign on the left, large current-speed number in the center, speed camera alert on the right.
-Annotate the three zones.
+Close-up of the speedo cavity showing the three zones: speed limit on the left, current speed in the center, alerts on the right

 What It Shows